Rennes: Museums and exhibition places

-In addition to this list, there are art facilities such as 40mcube exhibition space or the centre for contemporary art La Criée.
+In addition, there are art facilities such as 40mcube exhibition space or the centre for contemporary art La Criée.

-There are also miscellaneous cultural places: the dance dedicated place the Triange, two "Art et Essai" – art house cinemas – cinemas called l'Arvor and Cine TNB.
-Surrounding cities house many other cultural venues.
+There are also miscellaneous cultural venues, including the dance-dedicated Triange and two "Art et Essai" (arthouse) cinemas, l'Arvor and Cine TNB.
+Surrounding cities house many other cultural sites.

 Media

-Rennes was one of the first towns in France to have its own local television channel 'TV Rennes', created in 1987.
+Rennes was one of the first cities in France to have its own local television channel, 'TV Rennes', created in 1987.

-Rennes has also local radio stations (Hit West, Radio Campus, Canal B, Radio Caroline, Radio Rennes, Radio Laser) and local newspapers or magazines (Ouest-France, Le Mensuel de Rennes, Place Publique, 20 Minutes Rennes).
+Rennes has also local radio stations (Hit West, Radio Campus, Canal B, Radio Caroline, Radio Rennes, Radio Laser) and local newspapers and magazines (Ouest-France, Le Mensuel de Rennes, Place Publique, 20 Minutes Rennes).

 Local culture

 Local languages

 In Brittany, two regional languages are spoken: Breton and Gallo.
-In and around Rennes, Gallo was traditionally spoken as a local language, but Breton has always been spoken by regional migrants coming from the western part of the region.
+In Rennes, as part of Upper Brittany, Gallo was predominantly spoken as the local language, although Breton has always been spoken by migrants from the west of the region (Lower Brittany).

 Nowadays, the Breton language is taught in two Diwan schools, some bilingual public and Catholic schools, in evening courses, and in university.

 The municipality launched a linguistic plan through Ya d'ar brezhoneg on 24 January 2008.

 In 2008, 2.87% of primary school children were enrolled in bilingual primary schools, and the number of pupils enrolled in these schools is steadily growing.